aristosv/freqtrade/README.md

 ---

 **Disclaimer:** This software can, and probably will, lose your money.
 Investigate, find a strategy you're comfortable with, and use it with this bot.
 You are responsible for your decisions and your money.

-The script provides a configuration, strategy and service file.
-Look at them, understand them, modify them.
-Good luck.
+---

+**Purpose:** The purpose of this script is to provide an automated installation process, a working configuration and strategy, and to simply make it easier for me to install and configure this bot for my friends.
+There are no warranties whatsoever.

 ---